The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 [9] “[T]he boy Triptolemus stands between the two Goddesses, Demeter (the Mother) and the Kore [Persephone-the Daughter), and receives from Demeter the ear of grain (of gold, now lost).” – “Triptolemus”, Wikipedia

-In this mythology the ear of grain/corn is a symbol of the vesica piscis and the son who "stands between" between the Mother and Daughter (i.e. the circle and vesica piscis) is the radius of the circle/Zodiac.
+In this mythology the ear of grain/corn is a symbol of the vesica piscis and the son who "stands between" the Mother and Daughter (i.e. the circle and vesica piscis) is the radius of the circle/Zodiac.
 In the following account, Triptolemus is portrayed (like the Roman god Mars) as a guardian of agriculture.
-Herein, the geometry vesicae piscis arcing across and measuring out the Zodiac is portrayed as Triptolemus's dragon-drawn chariot.
+Herein, the geometry of the vesica piscis arcing across and measuring out the Zodiac is portrayed as Triptolemus's dragon-drawn chariot.

 "[Triptolemus] flew across the land on a chariot drawn by dragons while Demeter and Persephone, once [she, the daughter was] restored to her mother, cared for him, and helped him complete his mission of educating the whole of Greece in the art of agriculture.
 Triptolemus was equally associated with the bestowal of hope for the afterlife associated with the expansion of the Eleusinian Mysteries.” – Ibid.